 Vegan Tahini Banana Muffins

-- Preheat the oven to 400°F and line a muffin tin with 12 parchment liners.
+- Preheating oven to 400°F and line a muffin pan with 12 parchment liners.

-- In a large bowl, whisk the mashed banana and coconut oil.* Then add the tahini, maple syrup, and vanilla.
+- Use a large bowl to whisk the mashed banana, coconut oil, tahini, maple syrup, and vanilla.

-- Finally, add the baking soda, salt, cinnamon, and flour and mix until just combined, being sure not to over mix.
-Fold in the chocolate chips.
+- Stir in the baking soda, sea salt, and, flour.
+Be sure not to overmix.
+Then gently fold in the chocolate chips.

-- Evenly distribute the batter between the 12 muffin cups, making each one about 2/3 full.
+- Evenly distribute the batter between the muffin cups, filling each space about two thirds full.

-- Bake for about 18 minutes or until a toothpick inserted in the center comes out clean.
-Enjoy!
+- Bake for about 18 minutes or until a toothpick inserted in the centre comes out clean.